 According to the World Health Organization data from 2016, more than 30,000 inhabitants per year will die from air pollution in Ukraine.
-As of today, the public air monitoring stations are the main online source of non-stop information on air quality and safety, and for many areas of Ukraine, they are the only source.
-The “Oxygen” stations are special because they monitor not only particulates (which are monitored by other sensors as well) but also other dangerous substances: nitrogen dioxide, carbon monoxide, ammonia, formaldehyde, ground-level ozone and organic matter.
+As of today, the public air monitoring stations are the main online resource for continuous information on air quality and safety, and for many areas in Ukraine, they are the only source.
+The “Oxygen” stations are special because they monitor not only particulates (which are monitored by other sensors as well) but also other dangerous substances: nitrogen dioxide, carbon monoxide, ammonia, formaldehyde, ground-level ozone, and organic matter.

 The monitoring stations were presented and installed in November.

 The main driving force of the project is its coordinators in the industrial Ukrainian cities - civic organisations and initiatives: It is Enough to Poison Kryvyi Rih, Ecocide.NET from Kharkiv, The Social Development Fund from Kramatorsk, and Dzyga from Zaporizhia.

 "The civic activities of inhabitants of industrial cities raised awareness about ecological monitoring and the need to speed up legal reforms to be in accordance with European standards.
 We support these activists thanks to financial resources from the Czech Ministry of Foreign Affairs as a part of the Transition Promotion Program and the National Endowment for Democracy fund.
 The Czech Republic was dealing with similar issues with industrial air pollution 20 years ago.
 Today, we want to share our experience and help Ukraine to modernise as soon as possible without needless mistakes," said Martin Skalsky, the chairman of Arnika's Centre for Citizens’ Support.

 For more information about the Clear Air for Ukraine project please visit: https://english.arnika.org/ukraine

 For photographs of the installation, please visit the photo gallery.